FernandoMeri/TryHackMe-CyberSecurity101/README.md

 Network Segmentation: Restrict access to port 445/TCP from untrusted zones, ensuring that only authorized internal systems can communicate via SMB.

+# Module Completed: Web Application Basics

+**Completion Date:** [2025/10/01]

+Title: Fundamentals of Web Applications: HTTP Architecture and Security Analysis
+I. Project Objective
+To document the fundamental components of web applications, with a focus on HTTP communication security, as a basis for understanding and mitigating injection and Cross-Site Scripting (XSS) attacks.

+II.
+Web Application Architecture
+A distinction is made between the interface (front-end), consisting of HTML (structure), CSS (style), and JavaScript (behavior), and the back-end, which includes the server and database (the main target of SQL injection).

+III.
+Analysis of HTTP Communication
+Security focuses on manipulating the flow of Requests and Responses:

+Component    Security Risk (Focus)
+GET/POST Methods    GET (get data): Should not carry sensitive information in the URL.
+POST (send data): Main target of malicious data injection.
+Headers    Carry authentication tokens and cookies.
+They are manipulated by attackers for identity theft (e.g., changing the User-Agent).
+Query String (?key=value)    The most common attack zone; modifying these values can lead to SQLi or XSS.

+Export to Spreadsheets
+IV.
+Key Defense: Security Headers (Blue Team)
+The following headers are essential for mitigating the most common browser-level attacks:

+Content-Security-Policy (CSP): Implements a whitelist for scripts and resources, mitigating XSS.

+Strict-Transport-Security (HSTS): Forces the browser to use HTTPS to prevent protocol downgrade attacks.

+Set-Cookie: Must include the HttpOnly (protects against theft by XSS) and Secure (only sent over HTTPS) flags.